EFS-OpenSource/Thetis/docs/source/configuration.rst

        "xywh" (xmin, ymin, width, height), or "cxcywh" (center x, center y, width, height).
    * - :code:`task_settings/detection_bbox_ious`
      - list of float
      - List with IoU scores (in [0, 1] interval) used for object detection evaluation.
-Common choices are "0.5" and/or "0.75".
+       Note: the IoU score "0.5" is always active for the evaluation.
+You can specify more IoU scores if you want.
    * - :code:`task_settings/detection_bbox_probabilistic`
      - boolean
      - Currently not used.